-But just how much do these severe weather events cost, and how do the expenses for natural disasters in your country compare to events around the world?
+Knowing the importance of avoiding underinsurance, we wanted to take a further look into what the damage from different types of weather events can cost on a wide scale.
+How do the expenses for natural disasters in one country compare to events around the world?
 Can disasters that cost a similar amount of destruction impact a country’s GDP differently?

 We looked at several worldwide natural disasters between 2000 and 2019 with a damage bill that exceeded more than USD$1 billion.
 Not only did we investigate the total cost of these natural disasters, but how much they would be worth in today’s terms due to inflation.

 Please note: We have endeavoured to include as many relevant disasters as possible based on reliable available data, however, we acknowledge that this list may not be comprehensive of all natural disasters that occurred between 2000 and 2019.

 While all these disasters cost billions of dollars, caused mass destruction and significantly impacted the countries they hit, we discovered that some cost more in terms of a nation’s Gross Domestic Product (GDP) than others.

 Using the disaster cost as a percentage of a country’s GDP, we determined just how significant the event was on that country’s economy by looking at the top countries on the list.

 We take an in-depth look at the three disasters on our list where the disaster cost had the greatest impact on the country’s GDP.

 What happened: A 7.0 magnitude earthquake hit Haiti on 10 January 2010.
 Around 230,000 people died, 300,000 were injured and more than 1.5 million were displaced due to collapsed infrastructure.11